Birding Washington State

 Where to Find Birds

 A Birder's Guide to Washington covers the entire state and includes detailed site descriptions with good maps.
 This is the guide used by serious local birders.
-It has minimal lodging and camping information.
 More books and maps.